vuejs/v2.vuejs.org/src/v2/cookbook/avoiding-memory-leaks.md

 ## Wrapping Up

-Vue makes it very easy to develop amazing, reactive Javascript applications, but you still need to be careful about memory leaks.
+Vue makes it very easy to develop amazing, reactive JavaScript applications, but you still need to be careful about memory leaks.
 These leaks will often occur when using additional 3rd Party libraries that manipulate the DOM outside of Vue.
 Make sure to test your application for memory leaks and take appropriate steps to clean up components where necessary.